The Difference Between Source and Site Energy

 After you’ve benchmarked your building, you’ll see several performance metrics, including source and site EUI (or energy use intensity).
 What’s the difference?
 And which is used for the 1 – 100 ENERGY STAR score?

-EPA has determined that source energy is the most equitable unit of evaluation.
+EPA has determined that source energy is the most equitable unit of evaluation for comparing different buildings to each other.
 Source energy represents the total amount of raw fuel that is required to operate the building.
 It incorporates all transmission, delivery, and production losses.
 By taking all energy use into account, the score provides a complete assessment of energy efficiency in a building.

 You’re probably already familiar with site energy, which is the amount of heat and electricity consumed by a building as reflected in your utility bills.
 Looking at site energy can help you understand how the energy use for an individual building has changed over time.